TungstenHub/tngt-pages/en/exp/elementary_operations.md

 What can we do to get equivalent systems?
 There are small tricks.
 Of course swapping two rows leads to an equivalent system.
-The is another trick that is quite simple.
+There is another trick that is quite simple.
 If we have an equation, say

 $$2x-y+5z=8$$